Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 You can verify that the data was successfully copied over using the below checks.

 1. Surface Check <br>
-    For a quick validation, you can check the number of particular resource type count in the FHIR server using the surface check.
-It compares the number resources of that particular FHIR resource type between the API for FHIR and FHIR service.
+    For a quick validation, you can use the surface check.
+It compares the number  of resources of a particular FHIR resource type between the API for FHIR and FHIR service.
 You can configure the name of the resource type in the parameter: SurfaceCheckResources

 2. Deep Check <br>
-    For a deeper look, you can use the eeep check to verfiy the FHIR JSON by comparing the JSON data from API for FHIR server and Azure Health Data Services FHIR service.
-    You can configure the number  of resources that will be compared in the parameter: DeepCheckCount.
+    For a deeper look, you can use the deep check to compare the JSON data of a subset of data from API for FHIR server and Azure Health Data Services FHIR service.You can configure the number of resources that will be compared in the parameter: DeepCheckCount.